| Home | Contact Us | ||||||

 Environment Complete offers deep coverage in applicable areas of agriculture, ecosystem ecology, energy, renewable energy sources, natural resources, marine & freshwater science, geography, pollution & waste management, environmental technology, environmental law, public policy, social impacts, urban planning, and more.
 Includes coverage from 1940s, as well as full text for over 650 journals.

-GBIF: global biodiversity information facility [Web Sites]
+GBIF: global biodiversity information facility [Indexes and Abstracts]

 GBIF facilitates digitisation and global dissemination of primary biodiversity data, so that people from all countries can benefit from the use of the information.
 This web site provides information about the current state of the Global Biodiversity Information Facility (GBIF), an international initiative.